dav3860/zabbix_scripts/README.md

 This is a collection of scripts for use with Zabbix.

 ## zbxwmi
 Connects to a Windows server using WMI to discover and collect WMI data.
-It uses Low-Level Discovery.
+It uses Low-Level Discovery and is agentless.

 zbxwmi must be installed on a Zabbix server or proxy and depends on wmic.